ollie-byrne99/Lap_4_Server/README.md

     iii.
 DB_URL='postgresql://'
     iv.
 JWT_SECRET_KEY='x'

-You must input your own postrges SQL database into DB_URL.
+You must input your own postgres SQL database into DB_URL.
 Elephant SQL for cloud storage is a good choice.
 JWT_SECRET_KEY can be set to any string.
 This must be kept secret.

 # Usage